 Why this matters: Data integration is always a challenge, and with ever-growing data sets, performance can become an issue.
 Trying to query and move large amounts of data through a linked server has always been painfully slow as it is not really optimized for this job.
 Polybase allows SQL Server to become the data hub of an organization by leveraging T-SQL skills and keeping performance as a top priority at the same time.

 Cost of adoption: This one definitely requires some work as you’d want multiple Polybase nodes, and would have to set up connectivity to your other database platforms, then test the performance of those queries.

 What this is: This is a new Dynamic Management Function called sys.dm_exec_query_plan_stats that will track the last ACTUAL execution plan for a query if you enable the lightweight query profiling feature (which you probably should do).

 Why this matters: Previously, grabbing an actual query plan required either a Profiler trace, an XEvents trace, or a call to an ephemeral DMF that would lose its contents when the query was done executing.
 Not the easiest or most convenient mechanisms to do what is pretty much a critical step in any sort of production performance problem scenario.

-Cost of adoption: Enable the setting, use the DMF (and another one to just use!).
+Cost of adoption: Enable the setting, use the DMF (another one to just use!).

-What this is: There are multiple internal performance improvements done by the SQL team for this release.
-There is a new index optimization for indexes that have a sequential key, temp table recompilation improvements, improved indirect checkpoint scalability, and more.
+What this is: The SQL team has made multiple internal performance improvements for this release.
+There’s a new index optimization for indexes that have a sequential key, temp table recompilation improvements, improved indirect checkpoint scalability and more.

 Cost of adoption: See line above.
 SCORE!

-I hope you found this list interesting and I have piqued your interest in SQL Server 2019.
+I hope you found this list interesting and that I’ve piqued your interest in SQL Server 2019.
 Once again, this is another evolutionary step in Microsoft’s flagship database, and the story just continues to get better over time.

 Interested in working with Warner?
 Schedule a tech call.